 I see you.
 I see you getting annoyed because I am again talking about my kids.
-I see you immediately becoming disengaged as soon as I mention one of them.
-I see you being kid-less and pitying people with kids because you think we need a life and interests outside of our children.
+I see you (co-worker, acquaintance, extended family member, etc) immediately becoming disengaged as soon as I mention one of my kids.
+I see you being kid-less and pitying me since I have kids.
+You think I need a life and interests outside of my children.
 I see you.
 Heck, I used to be you.
 Even though I understand how you feel, I don’t care.
 Here’s why.

 The cliche things everyone tells you about having kids is true.
 You cannot fully understand the love a parent has for their children until you are a parent.
 Your heart just grows a big new place for them that is filled with love so strong it sometimes feels like you cannot keep it in your chest.
 I had so much time to myself before having my kids, that now I am totally okay with kids being the main stage in our lives right now.

 My husband is awesome, and we work together to make sure the other still gets time for things we enjoy like uninterrupted baths, reading books that do not have animated pictures, or occasionally eating at places that do not have crayons.
 I do not feel like I am missing out on anything.